 Boston Marathon is an annual marathon race hosted in Greater Boston, United States.
 In 2017, Adidas sent a congratulatory post-race email to all the participants.
 Sounds good, right?
 But the headline of this congratulatory email was, “Congrats, you survived the Boston Marathon!”

 However, instead of focusing on the email, many people related it to the Boston Marathon bombings.
 A pair of homemade pressure-cooker bombs detonated near the finish line of the race that killed 3 people and injured hundreds of others on the 15th of April 2013.

 Recipients of the email immediately took to the internet to draw attention to Adidas’ unexpected carelessness and oversight.
 However, Adidas owed up to the situation and took full responsibility for whatever happened.
-They even issue a public apology owning up to their mistake.
-However, it did damage their overall reputation.
+They even issued a public apology owning up to their mistake.
+However, despite this it did damage their overall reputation.